-Nearly one-third of all online shoppers, and up to half of millennials, say they’re willing and even likely to buy ecommerce goods directly from a page or post on a social network.
-At very least, this means you should be throwing your hat into the social shopping ring.
+Nearly one-third of all online shoppers, and up to half of the millennials, say they’re willing and even likely to buy ecommerce goods directly from a page or post on a social network.
+At the very least, this means you should be throwing your hat into the social shopping ring.

 If you’re new to the concept, excited by the opportunity, or not sure what to do next, then keep reading.

 We’ll answer the three biggest questions around the social shopping trend: why it matters, where to focus, and how to optimize for the biggest impact on your marketing dollar.

 Why Is Social Shopping A Must Now?

 Social shopping, sometimes called social commerce, is the trend of ecommerce customers to use social networks to share purchases, reviews, coupons, and related interactions.
 What’s new is that now most social channels also support the direct purchase of goods as well.

 For your store, it’s the ability to give the millions of people using social media in your area (geographic or topic area) to access your products and services on the social platforms they love.
 You can reach them through ads, sponsorships, and direct posts.

 Many of your customers already have linked social activity and their online shopping.
 In general, 30% of Americans shop online at least weekly (this rises to 80% for monthly), and 30% of all online shoppers say they would be more likely to make a purchase on a social network.

 Social shoppers look at your content or hear about your brand from their friends and then click through to learn more about you.
 This gives you an engaged audience who is ripe for marketing messages, if not an outright purchase.

 The social landscape is huge, so let’s narrow it down and focus on the U.S, U.K, France, Germany, and Australia, where 74% of social shoppers say there’s a link between watching videos on social media and social shopping purchases.
 This includes whether they’re videos you create, advertise against, or sponsor.